Lace Mainnet - FAQs

 How do I install Lace?

-Lace 1.0 is available as an extension in the Google Web Store.
-You can add Lace 1.0 to your Google Chrome browser.
+Lace is available as an extension in the Google, Edge and Firefox stores.
+You can add Lace to your Google Chrome, Brave, Edge or Firefox browsers!

 What is my private key?